-The MA in Theological Studies provides students with a firm foundation in the methods of biblical, historical, systematic, and moral theology, with special emphasis on the Roman Catholic tradition.
+Loyola Marymount University's M.A. in Theological Studies Program provides students with a firm foundation in the methods of biblical, historical, systematic, and moral theology, with special emphasis on the Roman Catholic tradition.
 The program engages students in a wide range of ethical and cross-cultural concerns, and in ecumenical and interreligious dialogue.

 The goal of the program is to provide a general and integrated exploration of these areas for students seeking to teach on a secondary level, for students preparing for further graduate education, and for students with a strong interest in theology beyond the undergraduate level.

-- An MA Theology Course Checklist can be used to track your progress (especially during advisement sessions).
+- The MA THEO Checklist 2023-24 can be used to track your progress (especially during advisement sessions).